 import 'package:google_maps_flutter/google_maps_flutter.dart';

-Next, add the MapsWidget class that extends StatefulWidget and contain a constructor with a team object field, Team object variable, and overridden _MapsWidgetState method.
+Next, add the MapsWidget class that extends StatefulWidget and contains a constructor with a team object field,a Team object variable, and an overridden _MapsWidgetState method.

 class MapsWidget extends StatefulWidget {